georgeTs19/ML-Regression-Assignments/Linear-Regression/README.md

 ## Project Title: Machine Learning from a Regression Perspective - Assignment 1

 ### Overview
 This repository contains the first assignment from the course **Machine Learning from a Regression Perspective**, part of the Master's program in **Data Analytics and Business Economics** at **Lund University, Sweden**.
-The assignment focuses on applying regression-based machine learning methods to analyze and interpret data within a business and economic context.
+The assignment emphasizes hands-on application of regression-based machine learning techniques, highlighting their utility in solving complex problems within business and economics.

 ---

 ### File Structure

 - **`DABN13_Assignment1.ipynb`**
-  A Jupyter Notebook containing the implementation, analysis, and results of the assignment tasks.
-The notebook explores regression methodologies using Python libraries.
+  The Jupyter Notebook contains the complete workflow, including data preprocessing, modeling, and result interpretation.
+The focus is on building a robust regression model to address specific questions tied to the dataset.

 - **`dataset/`**
   - **`Guns.dta`**
     A Stata dataset used in the assignment.
-It includes variables related to economic and social factors, potentially influencing outcomes modeled in the assignment.
+It includes socioeconomic and policy-related variables that serve as predictors in regression analyses.

 ---